LiamBaisley/ToDoCli/README.md

 ## How to uninstall?
   * Run: dotnet tool uninstall --global ToDoCLI

+## Other options
+   * The tool can also be run by navigating to ./ToDoCLI/ToDoCLI and running: dotnet run <arguments>

 # Available commands:
 * Add -T "<Title of todo>"
    * Adds a todo to list